The Louisiana Guide to Section 8 Housing

 Income limits for housing assistance are determined by the Area Median Income (AMI).
 The AMI represents the midpoint of a region's income distribution, with half of households earning more and half earning less.
 This figure serves as a benchmark for determining eligibility across different income brackets for programs such as Section 8 in Louisiana.

 Generally, these limits are set at different percentages of the AMI, such as 30% or 50%.
-A household may qualify for assistance if its income falls below 50% of the AMI for their area.
+A household may qualify for assistance if its income falls below applicable HUD income limits for their area, often set at or below 50% of the AMI.
 Various income sources, including wages, salaries, bonuses, alimony and government benefits, factor into the calculation of eligibility.
 The following table lists the current income limits for Louisiana.

 Income Limit